RedisLabs/redis-enterprise-k8s-docs/README.md

 ```

 Create A Redis Enterprise Cluster:
 Choose the configuration relevant for you - you may find additional examples in the examples folder.
-Note that you will need to add the image tag if you'd like to pull a RHEL image.
+Note that you will need to specify an image tag if you'd like to pull a RHEL image.

 ```kubectl apply -f redis-enterprise-cluster.yaml```